nikolaos-tzouras/breast-cancer-survival-analysis/README.md

 **Date:** September 2025

 ## About this Project
 This project analyzes breast cancer patient data to explore factors affecting survival.
-Key variables include Age, Tumor Size, Stage, and Treatment Type.
 The analysis demonstrates survival analysis techniques such as Kaplan-Meier curves and Cox proportional hazards models.

 **Note:** The code and report are written in **Greek**.
 **Data Note:** The dataset used in this project is **simulated** based on real studies, as explained within the analysis files.